marynafinko/giveitaway/README.md

 ### Tech Stack

-Website was created using Django 4.1.3 Web Framework with server-side templating.
+Website was created using Django 4 Web Framework with server-side templating.
+It was made using function based view on purpose to show the developer's knowledge about the topic.
-Pillow 9.3.0 ensures that the images can be uploaded by users and retrieved from the database afterwards.
+Pillow ensures that the images can be uploaded by users and retrieved from the database afterwards.
 Give It Away is operating on SQL Lite 3 database.

 ### Installation